 - Hotel Vouchers and Itinerary in Bhutan

-- In case of solo travelers, a letter of undertaking
+- In the case of solo travelers, a letter of undertaking

-If you come in by air, the entry permit is granted at Paro Airport.
-At Phuentsholing, since we came by road, we had to approach the Permit House and submit these to get our 7-day Permit for Bhutan.
+If you come in by air, the entry permit is granted at Paro International Airport.
+At Phuentsholing, since we came by road, we had to approach the Bhutan permit office and submit these to get our 7-day Permit for Bhutan.
 This permit is valid for Paro and Thimphu only.
 Remember to get to the Permit Window by 8 am to beat the crowd.
 You need to submit the above documents after filling a form.
 Submitting them through a local will get your processing done faster.
 The Phuentsholing permit office is open only till 5 pm on all weekdays (Monday to Friday).
 1 pm to 2 pm is a lunch break.
-Please bear in mind these timings as they will affect your flight and other bookings.
+Please bear in mind these Bhutan permit office timings as they will affect your flight and other bookings.

 The Route Permit for Bhutan is mandatory for everyone – foreigners, Indians, Maldivians, and Bangladeshis.
-This allows you to explore places like Punakha, Haa Valley, Bumtang etc. This can only be obtained from Thimphu and is free of charge on working days (Monday to Friday) between 9 am to 5 pm.
+This allows you to include places like Punakha, Haa Valley and Bumthang to your Bhutan road trip.
+This can only be obtained from Thimphu and is free of charge on working days (Monday to Friday) between 9 am to 5 pm.
 For this, you need to submit your passport or Voters ID and Visa or Entry Permit.
 Your driver or tour operator can help you with the same.
-Again, note that this is mandatory and if you plan your itinerary, please keep in mind the working hours of the Thimphu office.
+Again, note that this is mandatory and if you plan your itinerary, please keep in mind the working hours of the Thimphu permit office.
 We almost had to extend our stay in Thimphu as we were in the capital over a weekend.
 Thankfully, our driver and tour operator helped us with the permit and we were able to continue with our original plan.

 Trekking shoes or boots will be the most comfortable everywhere for there are little hikes that you will enjoy in Bhutan.
 Of course, they can get a little annoying when you visit the temples as you need to remove them before you get into the main sanctum.